zzulueta/mslearn-ai-agents/Instructions/06-multi-remote-agents-with-a2a.md

    code agent.py
     ```

-1. Find the comment **Add references** and add the following code to import the classes you'll need to build an Azure AI agent that uses the built-in code interpreter tool:

-    ```python
-   # Add references
-   from azure.identity import DefaultAzureCredential from azure.ai.agents import AgentsClient from azure.ai.agents.models import FilePurpose, CodeInterpreterTool, ListSortOrder, MessageRole
-    ```

 1. Find the comment **Create the agents client** and add the following code to connect to the Azure AI project:

     > **Tip**: Be careful to maintain the correct indentation level.